-The Friends of Rye Harbour Nature Reserve(registered charity no. 269535) was founded in 1973 to raise money in order to improve and enlarge the nature reserve and to do so by encouraging interest in the conservation of wildlife and scenic beauty within the area.
+The Friends of Rye Harbour Nature Reservewas founded in 1973 to raise money in order to improve and enlarge the nature reserve and to do so by encouraging interest in the conservation of wildlife and scenic beauty within the area.

-The FRIENDS now have more than 2000 members who make a big difference to the reserve by providing funds, but many also give their time as volunteers - opening the Information Centre or helping with practical habitat management.
-The FRIENDS work in partnership with Sussex Wildlife Trust, other local organisations and landowners through a management committee to agree the way forward.
+The Friends now have more than 2000 members, who make a big difference to the reserve by providing funds, but many also volunteer - opening the Information Centre or helping with practical habitat management.
+The Friends work in partnership with Sussex Wildlife Trust, other local organisations and landowners through a management committee.

 make significant contributions to most of the nature reserve's wildlife projects

 contributed to the purchase of Castle Water by the Sussex Wildlife Trust